ravi020410/healthcare-operations-analytics-v2/README.md

 ## What's actually in here (and what isn't)

-Every number in this README, the executive report, and the dashboard was computed by running the code in this repo against the generated dataset re-run `scripts/run_queries.py` yourself and you'll get the same numbers.
+Every number in this README, the executive report, and the dashboard is validated through the PostgreSQL analysis queries (sql/03_business_analysis_queries.sql) and Python analytical notebooks.
 There is one deliberate limitation, stated plainly rather than hidden: department-level operating cost is generated with a single random ratio rather than department-specific cost structures, which flattens the financial-margin comparison across departments to a